azzarip/food-explorers/content/emails/Adventures/Paris/FirstBistrot.md

 A dear friend of mine, once living in Paris, brought me here in 2018.

-Since then, every trip back to Paris starts with this bistrot.
+Since then, every trip back to Paris **starts with this bistrot**.
 It’s become a ritual, a return to something timeless and deeply delicious.

 ## Welcome to the First Bistrot: a Time Capsule of Parisian Charm